syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/KO-ResultSet.md

 # KO ResultSet

 The DataManager contains a default method to subscribe the view model properties as KO observable.
 This is done at the success of the executeQuery by using the getKnockoutModel.
-You can also provide computed properties to the viewmodel by using the getKnockoutModel.
+You can also provide computed properties to the view model by using the getKnockoutModel.

 The following code example illustrates on how the model is made observable and updated.